 In order to help students find their ideal distance education program, OnlineColleges.com has compiled multiple rankings of the best online colleges in Rhode Island.
 The colleges in our rankings are all accredited by nationally recognized accreditation agencies.
 Many public, private and independent schools in Rhode Island are accredited by the New England Association of Schools and Colleges (NEASC), although there are other national and programmatic agencies that are recognized in the state.
 Students can learn more about the importance of accreditation from our "What is College Accreditation?" article, and state-specific information about accreditation can be checked at the Rhode Island Department of Education.

 Our rankings analyze online colleges in Rhode Island based on multiple factors that have relevance to the online educational experience.
 Educational quality, financial considerations and academic resources are all important considerations when choosing an online college.
 For this reason, we use and display data points such as the number of online programs offered, the cost of in-state tuition, the student support services offered, and more.
 Review the "What Makes a Good Online College?" section of our "About Us" page for a full description of what we consider essential in a distance learning program and why.

 Choosing between a set of schools isn't easy when you're unsure how they compare to each other.
 To make your job easier, we used data from the National Center for Education Statistics (NCES) to compare Rhode Island's online colleges on details such as acceptance rate, net price and number of online programs.
-The unique methodology we used to create this ranking can be read about in more detail at the bottom of this page; you can also use our methodology to create rankings yourself using our Top Colleges Tool.
+The unique methodology we used to create this ranking can be read about in more detail at the bottom of this page.

 The following list names the schools in Rhode Island that offer online degree programs at the lowest tuition costs for the state.
 Tuition figures are sourced from the National Center for Education Statistics and reflect in-state tuition (when in-state tuition is available) for all students, including online students.